PyJaipur/PyJudge/README.md

 We at PyJaipur are building our first product.
-If you want to host a coding contest in your college or perhaps in your office (maybe even within your family!) this is the product you will need.
+If you want to host a coding contest in your college or perhaps in your office (maybe even within your family!) this is the product you will need

 A program to host a programming contest on your laptop.
 The sole purpose of this project is to maximize learning while you develop it.